 The main goals of this project are:

-3) To assess the prevalence and incidence of co-morbidity and organ system dysfunction in the setting of HIV infection and to evaluate whether the burden is increased compared to a comparable group of HIV-uninfected healthy individuals
+3) To assess the prevalence and incidence of co-morbidity and organ system dysfunction in the setting of HIV infection and to evaluate whether the burden is increased compared to a comparable group of HIV-uninfected healthy individuals; and

-4) To compare quality of life both between patients with and without co-morbidity, who are HIV-infected or HIV-uninfected.
+4) To compare quality of life for patients both with and without co-morbidity, who are HIV-infected or HIV-uninfected.

 In this project one of the main aims is to assess the incidence and prevalence of a broad range of co-morbidities and known risk factors for these co-morbidities in HIV-infected patients using a number of complimentary approaches.